franzbu/EnhancedSpaces.spoon/README.md

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu5.png" width="200">

-For more advanced use cases, there is the possibility to use modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'
+For more advanced use cases, there is the possibility to use modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'.

+There you can also see how to have the menu entries in your preferred language.

 ## Keyboard Shortcuts
 You can use the Control (`ctrl`) - in case you're interested in an elegant alternative in the form of a hyper key, see section 'Notes' below - and the `s` keys to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
 To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).